likeandscribe/unravel/packages-rs/drainpipe/README.md

 # Drainpipe

 Drainpipe is a atproto [firehose](https://docs.bsky.app/docs/advanced-guides/firehose) consumer written in rust.
-It knows how to reliably* take messages from the firehose, filter them, and forward them over HTTPs to a webhook receiver some place else on the internet.
+It knows how to reliably<sup>*</sup> take messages from the firehose, filter them, and forward them over HTTPs to a webhook receiver some place else on the internet.

 <sup>*totally subjective opinion.</sup>